jianyuchenxyz/setup_p/README.md

 ## Note

-* The Ubuntu Desktop environment was run on [Oracle VirtualBox](https://www.virtualbox.org), using Guest Additions 7.0.12.
+* The Ubuntu Server environment was run on [Oracle VirtualBox](https://www.virtualbox.org), using Guest Additions 7.0.12.
-* The Ubuntu Desktop comes packaged with the [Gnome Display Manager (GDM3)](https://www.gnome.org) which starts the `X` session by reading `~/.xprofile`, instead of reading `~/.xinitrc` via `startx`.
-This setup also requires GDM3 as a login manager before switching to X/DWM. **If these steps are performed on other operating systems, expect the entry mechanism to change.**
+* Mechanism of entry: login -> .profile (startx) -> .xinitrc (exec dwm)
 * There seems to be persistent sound-related issues on Firefox due to `pulseaudio`, `speech-dispatcher` or some combination of these.
 As a workaround, `speech-dispatcher` has been removed during the setup.
-* The Ubuntu Desktop VM seems to be more stable on 4 cores.
+* The Ubuntu Server VM seems to be stable on 4 cores.
 VM struggles and occasionally freezes with 1-2 cores.
 Anything above 4 cores causes performance to degrade.
+* Baseline resources granted to VM:
+  * 4096 RAM
+  * 4 CPUs
+  * 256 VRAM (on host, do 'VBoxManage.exe modifyvm "<VM_NAME>" --vram 256)
+* The VM hangs from time to time upon startup, without reaching the login screen.
+The only way onward is to do a VM reset.
+The root cause has not been found.

 ## Usage